Wilkinson-Berka laboratory: Retinal vascular biology and inflammation

 - Angiotensin and aldosterone, the immune system and retinal disease.

-Professor Jennifer Wilkinson-Berka, Head of Department of Anatomy & Neuroscience, Head of Laboratory
+Professor Jennifer Wilkinson-Berka, Head, School of Biomedical Sciences and Head of Laboratory

 Dr Devy Deliyanti, Juvenile Diabetes Research Foundation (JDRF), Postdoctoral Research Fellow

 Dr Amit Joglekar, Research Assistant